Pain after sledge prosthesis – What to do?

 1. Postoperative overload

-- Description: Immediately after the operation, the knee is sensitive.
-Pain can occur due to premature or intensive stress.
+• Description: Immediately after the operation the knee is sensitive.
+Pain can arise from too early or intensive loading.

 2. Scar pain or skin irritation